mimeosd/aniketchavan2211/Shell_Scripting/Readme.md

  difference.

  let's see commands to save file

  `:w` this is command will save the file but keep it open.

  `:wq` will save the file and quit.

+ let's see how to exit

+ To get out form the vi press `q`.
+ If you want to close the vi without saving then enter `:q!`.